Bricklin SV-1: Company history

+The SV-1 was the creation of Malcolm Bricklin.
+Prior to his Bricklin, built in New Brunswick, Canada, with a loan from the Provincial government, Bricklin is noted as the first businessman to import the Subaru brand into the U.S. in 1968.

 The Bricklin Canada assembly plant was located in the Grandview Industrial Park in Saint John, New Brunswick, at 150 Industrial Drive.
 A separate facility to produce the bodywork was in Minto, New Brunswick.

 With the support of New Brunswick premier, Richard Hatfield, the provincial government provided $4.5 million of financing.
 The government believed that this money would be used to cover expenses incurred to begin the production of cars, when in fact it was used for the engineering and development of the car as well as salaries and operations of the Phoenix-headquartered company.

 Model history

 Prototypes, design

 The SV-1 was the creation of American entrepreneur Malcolm Bricklin, known in the industry for establishing Subaru of America prior to building the SV-1, and for importing Zastava cars to North America under the Yugo name afterwards.

 Bricklin wanted to build a small, affordable sports car with gullwing doors.
 Power was to come from a four-cylinder engine from Opel.
 Bricklin entrusted design of a road-going proof-of-concept car to Bruce Meyers, but responsibility for the design soon transferred to Marshall Hobart.
 Dick Dean built the car, which was complete by December 1972.
 This car became known as the Grey Ghost.
 When completed the car had a six-cylinder Chrysler Slant-6 engine instead of a four.
 Other features included a rear suspension from a Datsun 510, a braking system that drew parts from Opel, Datsun and Toyota, and a tilting steering wheel from a Chevrolet.

 In 1972 the Bricklin Vehicle Corporation began working with Herb Grasse Design and AVC Engineering to redesign and re-engineer the car.
 Three prototypes were built with assistance from AVC.
 AVC engineer Tom Monroe would later join Bricklin as Chief Engineer.

 Design of the production SV-1 was done by Herb Grasse, a graduate of the ArtCenter College of Design who had earlier been employed by both Chrysler and Ford.
 Grasse had also worked with George Barris on the conversion of the 1955 Lincoln Futura show car into the television Batmobile.

 It is claimed that Grasse opted to use the same taillamp units fitted to his personal DeTomaso Pantera for the Bricklin.
 These Carello units were also used on cars from Maserati and Lamborghini, but originally appeared on the Alfa Romeo 2000 Berlina.

 The first of the original three prototypes became known as the Red Car.
 While some references say that it, like the Grey Ghost, had a Chrysler slant-6 engine, pictures exist of a Bricklin identified as the Red Car with an Argentine-sourced version of the Kaiser/Jeep Tornado inline six-cylinder engine from an IKA-Renault Torino installed.
 All subsequent prototypes had V8 engines.
 As many as eight prototypes were eventually built.